HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The test of Christian experience is as follows:

-Beloved, follow not that which is evil, but that which is good.
-He that doeth good is of God: but he that doeth evil hath not seen God.
+Beloved, do not imitate what is evil, but what is good.
+He who does good is of God, but he who does evil has not seen God.
 (III John 1:11)

 The Book of Jude is an exhortation and warning to Christians concerning godly living and judgment to come.
 The Christian life is portrayed as one of resisting sin through prayer, and of daily growth in actual holiness and practical godliness.

-But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost, (Jude 1:20)
+But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, (Jude 1:20)

 We are not to be just saying prayers but wrestling in the Spirit against the world, the flesh, and Satan—wrestling in the strength and wisdom of the Spirit as the Spirit leads.
 Otherwise we wear ourselves out battling in our own wisdom and strength.

-Keep yourselves in the love of God [this is an active spiritual battle rather than a mental assent to a doctrinal position], looking for the mercy of our Lord Jesus Christ unto eternal life.
+keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
 (Jude 1:21)

 The Book of Revelation has much to say about the victorious Christian life and the Day of the Lord.
 The stage is set for the concept of godly behavior, and judgment to come, by the appearance of Christ.

-His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; (Revelation 1:14)
+His head and hair were white like wool, as white as snow, and His eyes like a flame of fire; (Revelation 1:14)

 When Jesus returns to earth He will examine every creature, searching out and destroying sin and the works of the devil.
 All ungodliness will be exposed to the white heat of the purity of the Godhead.